andres-luengo/bart/docs/usage.rst

 * Since using RunManager generally implies multiple .h5 files will open at the same time, memory usage can be significant.
 * Setting ``max_rss`` (or ``--max-rss-gb``) to a reasonable value can help in not wedging your data center.
 Note that this does make it so that if a process exceeds the memory limit, a memory error of some sort will be raised, which you may want to account for in your processing function.

-**Processing Speed:**

-* Processing time depends on data volume and RFI density
-* More processes generally improve performance but increase memory usage
-* Optimal number of processes depends on available CPU cores and memory

 **Batch Size:**